 At 16 years old and after holding a permit for 12 months, teens can take the road test to obtain an intermediate license.
 With this license, driving unsupervised is permitted under these restrictions:

-- Sunday through Thursday, driving is only permitted from 6 a.m. to 10 p.m., unless accompanied by a parent, guardian, or other licensed driver over 21.
+- Sunday through Thursday, driving is only permitted from 6 a.m. to 10 p.m., unless accompanied by a parent, guardian, or another licensed driver over 21.

-- Friday and Saturday, driving is only permitted from 6 a.m. to 11:30 p.m., unless accompanied by a parent, guardian, or other driver over 21 with a full license.
+- Friday and Saturday, driving is only permitted from 6 a.m. to 11:30 p.m., unless accompanied by a parent, guardian, or another driver over 21 with a full license.

 Time restrictions can be waived in approved circumstances, such as for employment.

-At 17 years old, teens can graduate to a full class R license.
+At 17 years old and once you have held your intermediate license for six months, teens can graduate to a full class R license.
 At this time all restrictions will be lifted.